oat431/spb3-authentication-template/README.md

 # 2023 version of JWT authentication using Spring Boot and Spring Security
-- This will be use as a backbone of my future projects
+- This will be used as a backbone of my future projects
 - It will be role based authentication

 ## Features